DavideBuffelli/DavideBuffelli/README.md

 <!--
 **DavideBuffelli/DavideBuffelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm Davide Buffelli, a PhD student at the University of Padova working on Graph Representation Learning, Graph Neural Networks, and
+I'm Davide Buffelli, a PhD student at the University of Padova working on Graph Representation Learning, Graph Neural Networks, and Meta-Learning.

 In this profile you will find code related to my research projects and to my papers.